Helium Accumulation and Thermonuclear Instabilities on Accreting White Dwarfs: From Recurring Helium Novae to Type Ia Supernovae: Results

-Nova modeling has established that the time between eruptions has a direct influence on the ejecta composition \cite[e.g.,][]{Kovetz1997,Yaron2005,Hillman2022a}.
-This is because more time is allowed for mixing, and the accreted hydrogen (or in our case, helium) diffuses deeper into the outer layers of the WD, thus, the ignition occurs at a deeper point, requiring more energy to lift a heavier envelope, thus more burning occurs.
-We find a similar behavior for our helium nova models.
-Figure \ref{fig:comp_nova_1} shows, for all our helium nova (HN) models, the ejecta composition including all the elements that were present in a non-negligible mass fraction\footnote{Mass fractions $\ge10^{-10}$} and Figure \ref{fig:comp_novazoom_1} shows the substantial composition components, i.e., mass fractions of $\ge0.1\%$.
-The very high end of accretion rates within this regime produced non-ejective periodic novae, which is consistent with hydrogen novae evolution theory \cite[e.g.,][]{Yaron2005,Hillman2019}.
+Nova modeling has established that the time between eruptions has a direct influence on the ejecta composition \cite[e.g.,][]{Kovetz1997,Yaron2005,Starrfield2020,Starrfield2021,Hillman2021b, Hillman2022a,Hillman2022b,Starrfield2024} because a longer quiescent interval (i.e., a lower accretion rate) allows more time for diffusive mixing of the accreted hydrogen with the underlying outer layers of the WD's core.
+This mixing shifts the ignition to a deeper point, so the overlying envelope then requires more energy to lift, leading to higher peak temperatures, more extended burning, and stronger enrichment of the ejected mass.
+We find a similar trend for our helium nova models, i.e., more enriched ejecta at lower accretion rates, but the underlying cause differs: although some diffusion occurs, it is not the key driver of the helium nova outcome, since the CNO abundance does not strongly affect helium ignition.
+Instead, the very long accumulation time at low accretion rates allows a substantially more massive helium envelope to build up, which requires more energy to lift, driving higher peak temperatures, more extensive burning, and consequently more enriched ejecta.
+Figure \ref{fig:comp_nova} shows, for a sample our helium nova (HN) models with initial $0.8M_\odot$ WDs, the ejecta composition including all the elements that were present in a non-negligible mass fraction\footnote{Mass fractions $\ge10^{-10}$} and Figure \ref{fig:comp_novazoom} shows the substantial composition components, i.e., mass fractions of $\ge0.1\%$.
+We show the rest of HN type models for this initial WD mass, as well as all the HN type for the $0.65$, $0.7$ and $1.0M_\odot$ initial WD models and their close-ups in \S \ref{sec:A_adtnl_figs} Figures \ref{fig:comp_nova_065}$-$\ref{fig:comp_novazoom_100}.
+The very high end of accretion rates within this regime produced non-ejective periodic novae, which is consistent with hydrogen novae evolution theory \cite[e.g.,][]{Yaron2005,Hillman2019} and similar to the mild helium flashes described by \cite{Piersanti2014}.
 These models\footnote{Non-ejective, periodic helium-nova-producing models: $\#3, 14-16, 28, 43-44$.} have accretion rates of roughly $10^{-6}$ to a few times $10^{-5}M_\odot\rm yr^{-1}$.
-Figures \ref{fig:comp_nova_1} and \ref{fig:comp_novazoom_1} show less heavy elements in the ejecta for higher accretion rates, while for the highest rates that produced novae, we see almost entirely only helium, carbon, oxygen, and nitrogen, compliant with the abundances of the accreted material.
+Figures \ref{fig:comp_nova} and \ref{fig:comp_novazoom} show less heavy elements in the ejecta for higher accretion rates, while for the highest rates that produced novae, we see almost entirely only helium, carbon, oxygen, and nitrogen, compliant with the abundances of the accreted material.
 This expresses how these high accretion rates do not allow substantial mixing, thus, the mass that is ejected is not enriched.
 As the accretion rate decreases, and as the evolution progresses and the WD mass increases, we see trace amounts of elements such as carbon-13, oxygen-17, oxygen-18, sodium and aluminum, and substantial amounts of magnesium and neon which are higher for lower accretion rates and higher WD masses, while the few border-line models for which the WD mass did not increase, the composition remained $\sim$constant.
 Additionally, we see the production of silicon for evolved models with lower accretion rates, reaching up to a few percent.